realgarit/Teams-Wizard-for-Intune/README.md

 # Teams Wizard Intune Packaging

-This repository contains half automated scripts for packaging and deploying applications using **Microsoft Intune**.
+This repository contains a full automated script for packaging and deploying applications using **Microsoft Intune**.
 The solution includes a streamlined PowerShell script to package Win32 apps, manage installation arguments, and configure registry settings.

 ---